ValDevelopment/ValDevelopment/README.md

 ### CS:GO Economy Analysis

 #### This project focuses on analyzing CS:GO match and team data to study economy-based trends.
-It involved manipulating and merging large datasets and analyzing team transitions between eco, force, and full-buy rounds, while also studying their win rates for each round type.
-The analysis includes match-level trends and team-level patterns, with visualizations showcasing round-by-round decisions in individual matches.
+It involved manipulating and merging datasets and analyzing team transitions between eco, force, and full-buy rounds, while also studying their win rates for each investment type.
+The analysis includes match-level and team-level trends with visualizations showcasing round-by-round decisions in individual matches.

 [Repo](https://github.com/ValDevelopment/CS-GO-Team-Economy)